INDIA: Minimal Changes Under PM Modi

 India has the potential to be one of the world’s leading markets for intellectual property (IP) industries.
 After weathering the global economic slowdown, India has emerged as the fastest growing global economy.
 With a new National IPR Policy and a new slogan–“Creative India: Innovative India”–India is positioning itself to be a pro-IP, knowledge-driven economy capable of competing with developed and developing countries in an array of industries.

 The many public statements by Prime Minister Modi and other senior government officials are encouraging.
 However, he policies and decisions against the protection of IP rights in India over the past year are inconsistent with India’s public rhetoric, calling into question the country’s commitment to promoting innovation and continuing its path toward creating a knowledge-based economy.

 - After granting its first compulsory license for a kidney cancer medication in 2012, India continues to consider applications for compulsory licenses under various provisions of its patent lawcalling into question the country’s commitment to innovation and the promotion of a knowledge-based economy.

 - This pattern of erosion of IP rights and the absence of transparency in policy making impacts every creative and innovative industry, both within and outside of India’s borders.

-The Global Intellectual Property Center (GIPC) leads a broad-based IP industry coalition that seeks to strengthen the protection and enforcement of IP in India.
+The Global Innovation Policy Center (GIPC) leads a broad-based IP industry coalition that seeks to strengthen the protection and enforcement of IP in India.
 The GIPC works with both the Government of India and United States Government to foster relationships, open dialogue and provide the necessary tools and education to promote IP rights in India.

 - INDIA: International Outlier on IP (July 18, 2013)